“Our Father . . forgive us the wrongs we have done, as we forgive . .” Matthew 6:12 TEV.

 Forgiving is neither optional nor easy, but is essential for spiritual health and growth.
 The measure and nature of your treatment of others determine what comes back to you – from others and from God.
 “Stop criticizing others, or it will all come back on you.
 If you forgive others, you will be forgiven.
 If you give, you will receive.
 [What you give] will return to you in full measure, pressed down, shaken together to make room for more, and running over.
 Whatever measure you use in giving – large or small – it will be used to measure what is given back to you.”
 Luke 6:37-38 NLT.
 Let me simplify Jesus’ words, “For good or bad, you get what you give, but in multiplied measure.”
 Unforgiveness of others is an unkindness you impose on yourself.
 Read Matthew 18:22-35 NIV.

 The ability to forgive others flows from your experience of lavish, unmerited forgiveness from God.
 “In Him we have . . the forgiveness of sins, in accordance with the riches of God’s grace that He lavished on us with all wisdom and understanding . .
 Be kind and compassionate to one another, forgiving each other, just as in Christ, God forgave you.”
 Ephesians 1:7-8/4:32 NIV.

-My prayer for you today is that you will trust God even when you don’t understand.
+My prayer for you today is that you will embrace and extend God’s forgiveness.